qo/digital-library/README.md

 #### Book file extension

-Book file extension should be PDF
+Book file extension should be PDF.

 ### Stack